 It is painfully clear that managing the transition requires time and sensitive skillful leadership - exercised within people-focused change management processes.

-Bridges maintains that situational changes are not as difficult for companies to make as the psychological transitions of the people impacted by the change.
+Bridges saw major organisational change as a situational change, and an external event.
+He maintained that the external changes are not as difficult for companies to enact as are the personal internal transitions of the people who are affected by the change.

 Then the final phase is the "refreezing" - which basically means institutionalising the change - and many differing approaches are used to attempt to achieve this.
 However, as already stated, most don't succeed!